geoplex/elasticsearch-spatial/query/geo_shape_filter.md

     }
 }
 ```
-Using this type of filter is useful if you want to pass arbitary geometries to Elasticsearch.
+Using this type of filter is useful if you want to pass arbitrary geometries to Elasticsearch.
 For example this filter could be used to return all accidents within the bounding box on a map.
 Another way of doing this would be to use the [Geo Bounding Box](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-geo-bounding-box-filter.html) filter